Programming-Tips-for-Success/programming-projects-ideas/intro.md

 For this, you need a registered domain

 e-commerce:
+E-commerce Platform**
+   - A robust and scalable e-commerce platform designed for modern businesses.
 Create a model of a simple to use, low bandwidth mobile-based (responsive) e-commerce platform in which Data is catering different for different bandwidths.

 Ticket reservation system: